 I don’t do drugs.
 Why am I seeing You Can ads?

 You Can is here to provide information on marijuana to all teens in Washington state.
 We have no way of knowing whether or not you use marijuana.

 Social Media Comment Policy

-The Washington State Department of Health welcomes your comments to encourage a productive dialogue on public health issues.
-When you comment on our page, your message is visible to the public and subject to public record disclosure laws.
-We ask that participants treat each other, our agency and our employees, with respect.
+The Washington State Department of Health welcomes your comments and encourages polite and productive conversation.
+Your comments are visible to the public and subject to public record disclosure laws.

 - Violate trademarks or copyrights.